Anora - Aila-Korpela farm

 Regenerative farming for the climate, from the Aila-Korpela farm to Koskenkorva distillery

-Anora's Koskenkorva distillery is one of the world's most environmentally friendly distilleries.
+Anora's Koskenkorva distillery is a world-class in terms of sustainability and circular economy.
 The plant runs mainly on bioenergy generated by its own bioenergy power plant, and its recycling and reutilisation rate is 99.9 percent.
 Anora aims also to increase the use of regeneratively farmed barley in the production of Koskenkorva Vodka.
 Veli-Pekka Aila is one of Anora’s contract farmers who, together with his wife Noora, has transitioned to using regenerative farming practices.

 Regenerative farming is a selection of farming methods that improve yields and help reduce the CO2 emissions generated by agriculture.
 Regenerative literally means something that can reproduce or recreate itself.
 In agriculture, this involves improving natural processes and cycles both in the ground and on its surface.